RZ3DDD/front-project-template/README.md

 ## Install

 1. Create folder for new project.
-2. In the terminal, run uhe following command:
+2. In the terminal, run the following command:
     ```
     $ git clone https://github.com/RZ3DDD/front-project-template <new_project_full_path>
     ```